natancox/stardog-docs/readme.md

 Stardog Documentation
 =====================

-We write Stardog docs in markdown:
+We write Stardog docs in Asciidoc:

 * Start a new chapter by copying an existing chapter and tweaking it.
 * Pick an Alan Perlis quote carefully! :>
-* Be aware of the <t>something</t> macros we use... see docpad.coffee

 If you're outside our org and are forking this repo to donate improvements to the Stardog docs,
 first: thanks!